i made this site with sublime text and host it through github!

 i bound every book you see on this site!

-hi! i’m christine xia and i currently work as a designer at concrete in toronto. this site is a collection of my extracurricular design projects and personal works.
+hi! i’m christine xia and i currently work as a designer at concrete in toronto. this site features a selection of my extracurricular design projects and personal works.

 to know more about me, you can look here and you can reach me at hi@xiaxiaxia.design. i also occassionally post my work on instagram.